ApprenticeAI/frapy/docs/topics/feed-exports.rst

 -   Required external libraries: none

 FTP supports two different connection modes: `active or passive
 <https://stackoverflow.com/a/1699163>`_.
-Scrapy uses the passive connection
+Frapy uses the passive connection
 mode by default.
 To use the active connection mode instead, set the :setting:`FEED_STORAGE_FTP_ACTIVE` setting to ``True``.